YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: YOLOCS

 Additionally, from a backward propagation standpoint (indicated by the gray dashed arrows in Fig.\ref{fig:channelcomp}), the error during backward propagation renders channel compression equivalent to channel expansion\cite{nc}.
 Utilizing $1\times1$ convolution for error feature expansion across different channels has limitations, as it can only obtain information from single pixel errors.
 This results in a constrained receptive field incapable of acquiring critical contextual information from neighboring pixel errors, yielding suboptimal error propagation performance.
 Conversely, adopting a $3\times3$ convolution for error feature expansion in different channels facilitates the merging of error information from more extensive regions, thereby improving error propagation, enhancing error propagation performance, and ultimately boosting the weight adjustment effect.
 As a result, utilizing larger convolution kernels for channel compression allows for the optimal preservation of feature (error) details from the preceding layer in both forward and backward propagation.
 This approach reduces the number of channels while sustaining inference accuracy, ultimately enhancing the model's overall inference speed.
 This principle constitutes the core innovation of our proposed method.
-From a mathematical perspective, the performance of using $3\times3$ convolution over $1\times1$ convolution in channel compression is convincingly demonstrated.
-Moreover, the comparative experimental data of DCFS ($3 \times 3$, replace the orange block in Fig.\ref{fig:dcfs} with CBS) and DCFS ($1 \times 1$, replace the convolution of the black dashed box in Fig.\ref{fig:dcfs} with CBS) in Tab.\ref{tab:comp} further substantiates this point by showcasing a superior performance of $3\times3$ convolution over $1\times1$ convolution by 0.3\%.
+Moreover, the comparative experimental data of DF ($3 \times 3$, replace the orange block in Fig.\ref{fig:dcfs} with CBS) and DF ($1 \times 1$, replace the convolution of the black dashed box in Fig.\ref{fig:dcfs} with CBS) in Tab.\ref{tab:comp} further substantiates this point by showcasing a superior performance of $3\times3$ convolution over $1\times1$ convolution by 0.3\%.